 Lychee is originally grown in southern China and is a favorite fruit of many local people in southeast Asia.
 Once long ago, this fruit was reserved as a precious item only for the royal people.
 The Lychee fruits are easily recognizable with a hard red skin around the small fruit and are sometimes textured into dull spikes.
 Once you remove the skin you will find a translucent white and thick jelly-like flesh similar to rambutan.
 The taste is sweet and refreshing.

 These fruits can be quite addicting and soon you’ll be eating them like candy.
-Lychee has many different health benefits and is even considered to be a natural painkiller.
+Lychee has many different health benefits and is even considered to be a natural pain relievers.
 Lychee is also great for your skin and hair due to its large amount of B vitamins.

 How to Eat a Lychee?